pankajpat2014/Assignment/README.md

 	- PageOurCars : This page contains the page locators and page actions for the "Our Cars" section
 	- PageExploreOurModels : This page contains the page locators and page actions for the "Explore Our Models" section.
 2. testData: This folder contains all the required test data.
 It contains below .js files.
-	-DataPageMessages : This file contains all the headings and labels which are present on the main landing page of the Saftey campagin.
+	- DataPageMessages : This file contains all the headings and labels which are present on the main landing page of the Saftey campagin.
-	-DataExploreOurModels: This file contains data related to "Explore Our Models" section.
+	- DataExploreOurModels: This file contains data related to "Explore Our Models" section.
-	-DataMenuOptions : This file contains the required test data which is appears after clicking on the side menu (Hamburger icon).
+	- DataMenuOptions : This file contains the required test data which is appears after clicking on the side menu (Hamburger icon).
-	-DataOurCars : This file contains data related to "Our Cars" section.
+	- DataOurCars : This file contains data related to "Our Cars" section.
-	-DataPageTitles : This file contains all the page titles of our application
+	- DataPageTitles : This file contains all the page titles of our application
 3. util: This folder contains all the functions which are used in performing generic actions such as button click, entering text etc.
-	-ElementUtil: This js file contains common functions which are getting operated on web page elements such as elelmentClick, scrollIntoViewThenClick etc.
+	- ElementUtil: This js file contains common functions which are getting operated on web page elements such as elelmentClick, scrollIntoViewThenClick etc.
-	-VolvoCommon : This js contains commonly used methods such as navigateToHomePage
+	- VolvoCommon : This js contains commonly used methods such as navigateToHomePage
 4. test: This is our actual test folder.
 This contains the actual tests which are created by using above folders.
 I have covered below tests in it
-	-Test1VolvoSafteyCampaignHome : This test file tests Safety campaign Home page -Test2OurCars : This test file tests "Our Cars section -Test3MenuOptions : This file tests menu options -Test4ExploreOurModels : This file tests "Explore our models" sections
+	- Test1VolvoSafteyCampaignHome : This test file tests Safety campaign Home page
+	- Test2OurCars : This test file tests "Our Cars section
+	- Test3MenuOptions : This file tests menu options
+	- Test4ExploreOurModels : This file tests "Explore our models" sections

-I have also created one common file as below -config.js : This file will act as a properties file and contains generic data which can be frequently used in our tests
+I have also created one common file as below
+- config.js : This file will act as a properties file and contains generic data which can be frequently used in our tests

 Below are default webdriverIO files
--wdio.conf : This contains all the project configuration details.
+- wdio.conf : This contains all the project configuration details.
--package.json : This json file contains all the required dependencies.
+- package.json : This json file contains all the required dependencies.

--Allure report : This folder contains all the test run results.
+- Allure report : This folder contains all the test run results.
 This also captures the screenshots after the failure.
 I have added below code in wdio.config for capturing screenshots in the allure report.
 afterTest: function (
         test,
         context,